-Homewood Friends meet for worship every Sunday at 10:30 a.m.
-WE ARE CURRENTLY MEETING FOR WORSHIP IN PERSON AND ONLINE in a blended format.
-See our Weekly Announcements for the URL.
+Homewood Friends meet for worship every Sunday at 10:30 a.m. in person and online.
+See our Weekly Announcements for the Zoom address.

 The following statement, which is read at the beginning of worship each Sunday by a member of our Committee for Ministry and Counsel, provides a very brief introduction to our way of worship.